IamBugs/obsidian-css-snippets/README.md

   Unlike the original, you can add "scrollable" (w/o the "") to any callout, including custom ones.
   You don't need to alter the code of the orignal callouts at all.

   "scrollable" is added to the callouts metadata.
 This means you add an | after the callout type.
+See [examples](#examples) to see it in action.
-See [Examples](#examples) You can also specify 5 custom lengths by adding "#line-(1-5)" behind "scrollable" (again, w/o the "").
+  You can also specify 5 custom lengths by adding "#line-(1-5)" behind "scrollable" (again, w/o the "").

 #### Style Settings